Add External Content and Widgets With Embedded Code to Square Online

 Select +Add > Section and choose the Embed code section.

 In the editing panel, select Embed code and paste your code into the text box.

 Publish your site to see the changes live.

 If you’re looking for some inspiration, here are some suggestions on how to use the embed code section:

 Show customers your calendar of events with an embedded Google Calendar.

 If you need your customers to make reservations in advance, give them even more options by adding a reservation widget from OpenTable.

 To sell tickets for an event, try adding an EventBrite widget to allow customers to purchase tickets online.

-Note: Pasting invalid or incomplete code can cause problems with your website.
-If you can’t see the rendered code or something else seems wrong, double check that the embed code field includes the full, complete code.
+Pasting invalid or incomplete code can cause problems with your website.
+If you can’t see the rendered code or something else seems wrong, double check that the embed code field includes the full and complete code.
 Try publishing your website to see if the code you added is working as expected.
-You may see unexpected results if, for example, you didn’t paste the entire code, or accidentally inserted extra characters.
+You might see unexpected results if, for example, you didn’t paste the entire code or accidentally inserted extra characters.